aidenybai/reaict/README.md

 Reaict is a Next.js / Vite / Webpack plugin that automatically analyses your React components and optimizes them for performance during build time.
 It uses OpenAI's `gpt-3.5-turbo` model to generate the optimized code.

+Ideally this can improve your app's render performance.
+If you want to improve reconcilliation, run `npx million@latest` in your app to install [Million.js](https://million.dev)

 ## Installation

 ```bash